w3f/polkadot-wiki/docs/learn/learn-assets-guides.md

 ---
-id: learn-statemint
+id: learn-assets-guides
-title: Statemint
+title: Assets How-to Guides
-sidebar_label: Statemint
+sidebar_label: Assets
-description: Statemint and its features
+description: Advanced How-to Guides about Assets.
-slug: ../../learn-statemint
+slug: ../learn-assets-guides
 ---

 import RPC from "./../../components/RPC-Connection";

+## Statemint

 Statemint is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
 It is a system parachain on Polkadot (not to